SZULLM/GossipCop-LLM/README.md

 | Story-based Fake             | 15729  |
 | Style-based Legitimate       | 11945  |
 | Integration-based Legitimate |  5926  |

+Besides, we designed 10 questions from 7 categories to get rationales as extra information.

 ## Style-based Fake